 #1 Coping Skills for In the Moment

 This is the first essential step.
 Knowing how to have some things to do when you feel anxiety and/or a panic attack is the priority in knowing how to deal with it.
 There are many things that can be done to calm the body and mind down.
 One is breathing.
-This is often mentioned in a cliché manner, but breathing breathewell can really work wonders to calm the body and mind.
+This is often mentioned in a cliché manner, but breathing well can really work wonders to calm the body and mind.
 Other solutions can help too, like calming music, talking with a friend, journaling, or tapping.

 #2 Increasing Habits that Will Keep Anxiety Away